Frequently Asked Questions

 Under-18s must have written permission from their legal guardian in order to enter the competition.

 You can submit an application to win at any time throughout the year, however applications are only assessed by our judging panel every four months on 31 January, 31 May and 30 September.
-The Prize will remain open until it is won, with the last deadline on 30 September 2019.
+The Prize will remain open until it is won, with a review of the prize in December 2020.
+See more FAQs about the extension here.
 The assessment process means that the winner will decided upon and announced roughly 9 months after the relevant application deadline.
 Please see the Prize timeline for more details.

 Competitor submissions will be assessed by independent experts and the Prize Advisory Panel.
 If they feel that the test, with supporting evidence, meets the Prize criteria they will initiate an independent testing and modelling programme to verify competitor claims.
 If, after this, the test is considered to qualify for winning the Prize, the Prize Advisory Panel will shall recommend it to the Longitude Committee, who shall make the final judgement as whether a competitor has won the Longitude Prize.
 See the Prize Rules for more details.